Wiciaki/Wiciaki/README.md

 ### Hi there 👋
 I'm Wiktor, and I'm a fullstack .NET developer, who also had some basic experience with DevOps and security research along his way :)

-I hope you find my work useful.
+I hope you will find my work useful.

 [Portfolio](https://wiciaki.github.io/)